IraGorosh/doggy-tests/README.md

 ---
 ## Description

-This project covers the bills splitting application with API tests https://github.com/starteleport/DoggyFrictions
+This project covers the bills splitting application with API tests

 ### Running

-Clone git repository: docker-compose up
+- Clone git repository: https://github.com/starteleport/DoggyFrictions and run `docker-compose up` from the repository root
+- Run tests with: `mvn test verify`

 ### Stack of technologies used in the project